 Just how much do plumbers make from state to state?
 Does it actually matter where you live if you want to be a plumber?

-Keep reading to see our top states for plumbers’ salaries.
+Keep reading to see our top states for plumbers’ salaries and the vast salary ranges.
 Then read on as we give you a full breakdown of what you should expect if you’re thinking of becoming a plumber—no matter where in the country you might be.

 The Top 10 States with Highest Plumber Salaries

-Based on state and experience, here are the numbers about the average plumber’s salary:
+Based on state and experience, here are the numbers about the average plumber salary:

 StateEntry (0-2 years)Supervisor (7+ years)Average Base Salary% Above National Average